-The English for Speakers of Other Languages (ESOL) program provides high-quality English language development instruction aligned to grade-level content standards in English Language Arts.
+The English Language Development (ELD) program provides high-quality English language development instruction aligned to grade-level content standards in English Language Arts.
 These courses focus on helping students develop the academic language proficiency needed to be able to learn content knowledge, skills, and processes and effectively use language to communicate proficiently in mainstream courses.

 These courses are designed for the rapid mastery of the English language, focusing on reading, writing, speaking, and listening skills.
-ESOL courses usually begin with extensive listening and speaking practice, building on auditory and oral skills, and support the development of reading and writing.
+ELD courses usually begin with extensive listening and speaking practice, building on auditory and oral skills, and support the development of reading and writing.
 These courses provide an explanation of grammatical structures of the English language, enabling students to progress from a basic understanding of English words and verb tenses to a more comprehensive grasp of various formal and informal styles to prepare them for grade-level mainstream English courses.
-ESOL classes may also include an orientation to the customs and culture of the diverse population in the United States.
-ESOL students can only receive up to two English credits from ELD courses for up to four semesters (e.g., English for Beginning ELs, English for Intermediate ELs, and English for Advanced ELs).
+ELD classes may also include an orientation to the customs and culture of the diverse population in the United States.
+English Learners (ELs) can only receive up to two English credits from ELD courses for up to four semesters (e.g., English 9 for ELs I, English 9 for ELs II, English 9 for ELs III).

 These courses provide opportunities for students to develop their competency in understanding spoken English, using vocabulary and language structures correctly in context, and engaging in extensive academic discourse.
 They receive instruction from grade-level curriculum resources and complex texts that represent various genres of narration, poetry, drama, and exposition and are taught to analyze text from cultural and historical perspectives.
-Valuing and promoting the home language and culture of ESOL students fosters the understanding that literacy skills can be transferred across languages.
-It is critical that all educators in each school collaborate to support the academic success of ESOL students.
+Valuing and promoting the home language and culture of ELs fosters the understanding that literacy skills can be transferred across languages.
+It is critical that all educators in each school collaborate to support the academic success of ELs.

-ESOL students will be scheduled into English classes designed to meet their level of academic language proficiency in appropriate ways including sheltered, co-taught, single and double periods.
-ESOL levels will be aligned to the English Language Proficiency (ELP) levels 1.0-4.4 on the WIDA ACCESS test.
+ELs will be scheduled into English classes designed to meet their level of academic language proficiency in appropriate ways including sheltered, co-taught, single and double periods.
+These courses will be aligned to the English Language Proficiency (ELP) levels 1.0-4.4 on the WIDA ACCESS test.